LincsConnect Hour

 LincsConnect has been busy on your behalf and things are set to get even busier.
 Click on the picture to see what’s been happening… Help me help you in Lincolnshire and beyond

-Help me help you in Lincolnshire with #LincsConnect by interacting with the many local users.
-It can’t have escaped your attention that I’ve been busy on your behalf. #LincsConnect help and support is a given of course with retweets on twitter and posts on Facebook to help promote your business and events.
+It can’t have escaped your attention that I’ve been busy on your behalf. #LincsConnect help and support is a given of course with retweets on twitter and posts on Facebook, threads and Bluesky to help promote your business and events.
 Blogs too of course!
 I know you appreciate what I do and I appreciate the fact that you share what I’m doing too.
 I still need you to help me, help you in Lincolnshire though.

 How Can LincsConnect Help You More?